Guirec/kigumi/README.md

-# kigumi
+# Kigumi

-A web components library to build modern interfaces
+A design system for your everyday projects